The Portopia Serial Murder Case: Development and release

 Following its 1983 release, the game was ported to various Japanese personal computers.
 A Famicom port was then released in 1985 and was the first adventure game to be released on that platform.
-The Famicom version was also the first collaboration between Yuuji Horii and Koichi Nakamura of Chunsoft, before Dragon Quest.
+The Famicom version was also the first collaboration between Yuji Horii and Koichi Nakamura of Chunsoft, before Dragon Quest.
 The Famicom version was programmed by Nakamura, who was 19 years old at the time.
-This version of Portopia changed the interface, adopting the command menu system that Horii created for the 1984 adventure game Okhotsk ni Kiyu: Hokkaido Rensa Satsujin Jiken.
+This version of Portopia changed the interface, adopting the command menu system that Horii created for the 1984 adventure game The Hokkaido Serial Murder Case: The Okhotsk Disappearance [ja].
 Due to frustration with text-based entry, admitting he was never able to get very far in adventure games because of it, Horii created a command menu system for Hokkaido, which was later used in the Famicom version of Portopia.
 Horii also noted that, for the Famicom versions of both Portopia and Hokkaido, he wanted to make them appealing to a more mature audience, beyond the Famicom's typical younger audience.
 He was also playing Wizardry at the time, inspiring him to include a 3D dungeon maze in the Famicom version of Portopia.
 The game was never released in the Western world, largely due to its mature content, involving themes such as murder, suicide, fraud, bankruptcy, interrogation beatings, drug dealings, and a strip club.
 The lack of a Western release prompted ROM hacking group DvD Translations to develop an unofficial translation of the Famicom version.

-The first mobile phone version of the game was branded as a part of a Horii Yūji Gekijō (堀井雄二劇場) trilogy along with mobile versions of Hokkaido Rensa Satsujin Okhotsk ni Kiyu and Karuizawa Yūkai Annai.
+The first mobile phone version of the game was branded as a part of a Horii Yūji Gekijō (堀井雄二劇場) trilogy along with mobile versions of The Hokkaido Serial Murder Case: The Okhotsk Disappearance and Karuizawa Yūkai Annai.
 It was released in 2003 on EZweb and Yahoo!
 Keitai services.
 It features a list of set commands similar to the Famicom version but also improved graphics, no free-moving cursor, and a save function.
 The games of the trilogy, which was retitled Yuji Horii Mysteries (堀井雄二ミステリーズ), were re-released in 2005 and 2006 on the same services.
 The second Portopia version possesses the same content as the first mobile one, in addition to updated graphics, background music, a bonus function obtained after completing the game, and a hint option which nullifies the ending bonus if it is used too frequently.

+The game is also featured as Square Enix's AI technology preview for GDC 2023 featuring natural language processing functionalities such as natural language understanding and natural language generation.
+A public version was released worldwide on 24 April 2023 without the natural language generation features out of fear for the software being used to generate inappropriate content.
+It was poorly received by fans and critics.